-Using, buying, selling, stealing, transporting, or soliciting, in part or in whole the contents of an examination or other assignment not authorized by the professor of the class.
+Using, buying, selling, stealing, transporting, or soliciting, in part or in whole, the contents of an examination or other assignment not authorized by the professor of the class.

-Using for credit in one class a term paper, book report, project, or class assignment written for credit in another class without the knowledge and permission of the professor of the class.
+Using for credit in one class a term paper, book report, project or class assignment written for credit in another class without the knowledge and permission of the professor of the class.
+This act is defined as "self-plagiarism".

-Exchanging places with another person for the purpose of taking an examination or completing other assignments.
+Exchanging places with another person for the purpose of asking an examination or completing other assignments.